qhu217/Past_Projects/README.md

 # repo
-Hi, this repo is for listing some of my past projects.
+Hi, this repo is for listing some of my projects.